Hayes & Yeading United F.C.: History

 At the end of the 2017–18 season the club were transferred to the South Central Division of the Isthmian League.
 After leading the Division for much of the season they secured the club's first title as a merged club with three games still to play, once again topping 100 league goals to win the Isthmian League South Central Division.

 Ground

 The club initially played at Hayes's former ground, Church Road.
 This was sold to fund the demolition and building of a new ground at Yeading's former home, The Warren.
 Church Road closed in 2011, and the club spent many years ground sharing with Woking (2011–14) and Maidenhead United (2014–16) as construction of the new ground took longer than anticipated.

-The SkyEX Community Stadium finally opened in 2016, however safety concerns saw the ground close temporarily, and the club spent the remainder of the 2016–17 season sharing at Beaconsfield Town, before moving in permanently at the start of the 2017–18 season.
+The SkyEx Community Stadium opened in 2016.
+Safety concerns saw the ground close temporarily, and the club spent the remainder of the 2016–17 season sharing at Beaconsfield Town, before moving in permanently at the start of the 2017–18 season.

-The comedy TV show Ted Lasso uses the SkyEx to depict the training ground and offices of fictional Premier League team AFC Richmond.
+The Apple TV+ comedy series Ted Lasso uses the stadium to depict the training ground and offices of fictional Premier League team A.F.C.
+Richmond.